 - 3. In the Grid Style section, choose the support strength suitable for the selected model.
-You can select a different support strength for each model on the tray. - ☐ Standard-for models needing average support (most models). - ☐ Heavy-for large models needing much support. - 4.
+You can select a different support strength for each model on the tray. - Standard-for models needing average support (most models). - ☐ Heavy-for large models needing much support. - ☐ Lite-for models printed with SUP706 Support material and for delicate models needing little support.
+(This setting makes it easy to remove the support material.) - 4.
 Click Apply.